sunshower-io/zephyr-documentation/src/kernel/extension-points.md

 ```

 ### Kernel Module Concurrency
 Kernel modules are safely and concurrently executed on the Gyre, and do not require any internal thread-safety mechanisms.
+Zephyr APIs
+are thread-safe.